RayDarar/worker-items-app/README.md

 ### Backend service

 Started writing backend with generating nest app, adding dependencies and integrating configs.
+After basic configurations, I integrated my ORM and build dependencies around it.
+Next processes are routine, so each api implementation could be described as an algorithm:

+- Describe and plan api
+- Build controller method and it's dependencies
+- If needed, build validators and set the pipes
+- Think of service methods and start implementing them
+- Refactor the controller, so that it matches the specification
+- Test it

+In the real project, I honestly would go by TDD approach and build tests first, but for small project it's okay (No it's not :D).

+And now that api is implemented, let's start building the UI.